emilybruner/crown-clothing/README.md

 1. Navigate into the root directory and open index.html in your preferred browser, you can also run it on localhost if you like.

 ## Credits
-This project was inspired by a Udemy tutorial project by Andrei Neagoie titled Complete React Developer 2020.
+This application was inspired by a Udemy tutorial project by Andrei Neagoie titled Complete React Developer 2020.

 MIT © emilybruner